 Here you will consider the proportion of your torso, and how long or short your waist really is.
 Ever wonder where the best spot would be for the waistline of your jeans, or how long your shirts really should be?
 Its a simple proportion, yet when its not customized can throw off an entire outfit.

 Waist to the Hip

 This is important too, depending on your height it really varies from person to person, and the shape of your torso to hips is important to define as well.
 Without it understanding your body's shape here, you may end up with skirts that twist and don't fit properly, or pants that gape at the back.
 Its also helpful when Identifying the shapes of skirts that are the most flattering, and what shapes and silhouettes look best on you.

 The Fair Fit pattern is like a puzzle, and though that may seem complex, it actually is really fun to use to help you customize your garments fit.
 By moving the pieces around, you will see that fit doesn't have to be as complex or intimidating as it can appear to be.

 This process also helps you develop that visual eye I am talking about above.
 By allowing you the opportunity to customize, measure, and play, you will be able to try out other approaches that you can't get with another pattern.

-Learn and Make the Fair Fit Dress is 6 week online course with live workshops with me to teach you how to make the dress, learning principles of fit and proportion along the way.
+Learn and Make the Fair Fit Dress is 6 week online course to teach you how to make the dress, learning principles of fit and proportion along the way.
 Since the dress is draped, you have the opportunity to learn another skill to add to your fashion sewing arsenal of techniques too!